ondra-novak/qrlogin/README.md

 ### Linux - Eclipse

  You should be able to import project to Eclipe CDT with GIT module.
 Just import repository to Eclipse and checkout all projects.
-You will need to perform autoreconf/configure similar to previous section.